orstavik/JoiEvents/docs/6_TouchGestures/Problem1_sloppy_fingers.md

 touching the screen, but to enable the gesture to restart when the extra finger is removed.
 This method stops the gesture whenever an accidental touch/extra finger gets into contact with the screen, but as soon as the extra finger is removed, ie. a `touchend` event is triggered, the multifinger gesture reactivates.

-This pattern we call `TouchEndAlsoStartGesture`, and it works by checking and activating/deactiving the gesture from all `touchstart` and `touchend` events.
+This pattern we call `TouchEndAlsoStartGesture`.
+The TouchEndAlsoStartGesture works by adding an initial trigger function on both `touchstart` and `touchend` events.
 This simple, general solution both avoids conflict with other events *and* allows users to correct it, thus maximizing gesture ergonomics at minimal cost.